unixneo/container-names/README.md

 ## TODO

+- Fix issue when container info does not reset until plugin is disabled and re-enabled
-- Test with Docker container and yml env vars above (done, working as designed)
+- Test with Docker container and yml env vars above (continue testing)

 ## Version Info